Shubham18145/ethereumiotsecurity/classification/README.md

 It contains following python files:

-1. Preprocess_Dataset.py _ It contains logic to preprocess, clean the dataset and convert data in .txt format to .csv format.
-Then it does sampling after meging test and train datasets to pick subset of dataset to be used as an input to Ethereum blockchain.
+1. Preprocess_Dataset.py _ It contains logic to preprocess, clean the dataset.
+Then it does sampling after merging test and train datasets to pick subset of dataset to be used as an input to Ethereum blockchain.

 2. Process_dataset_from_Blockchain.py - It contains logic to retrieve dataset from Ethereum and run machine learning algorithms (Naive Bayes, Random Forest and SVM) in order to calculate accuracy, recall, MCC.